SiobhanBaines/My-Favourite-Recipes/README.md

 ####    Contact Us Page
 ![image](static/documentation_files/images/contact_us.png)
 This contact page allows the website user to email the website owner with any questions, concerns or observations.
-When the website users clicks the button, it sends an email to the website owner and a reciept confirmation email to the email sender.
+When the website user clicks the button, it sends an email to the website owner and a reciept confirmation email to the email sender.

 ####    Profile Page
 The profile page has two sections